syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 Editing can be enabled using the [`AllowEditing`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gantt.SfGantt.html#Syncfusion_UI_Xaml_Gantt_SfGantt_AllowEditing) property.
 You can edit cells and drag or resize the task bar or progress bar in chart view.
 The drag-and-drop functionality establishes the relationship between two tasks.

-The following code sample demonstrates how to enable editing in the Gantt control.
+The following code sample demonstrates how to enable editing in the UWP Gantt Chart.

 {% tabs %}